Computational sociology: Experimentation and evaluation

 Any study or modelling when combined with experimentation needs to be able to address the questions being asked.
 Computational social science deals with large scale data and the challenge becomes much more evident as the scale grows.
 How would one design informative simulations on a large scale?
 And even if a large scale simulation is brought up, how is the evaluation supposed to be performed?

 Model choice and model complexities

 Another challenge is identifying the models that would best fit the data and the complexities of these models.
 These models would help us predict how societies might evolve over time and provide possible explanations on how things work.

 Generative models

 Generative models helps us to perform extensive qualitative analysis in a controlled fashion.
 A model proposed by Epstein, is the agent-based simulation, which talks about identifying an initial set of heterogeneous entities (agents) and observe their evolution and growth based on simple local rules.

-But what are these local rules?
-How does one identify them for a set of heterogeneous agents?
-Evaluation and impact of these rules state a whole new set of difficulties.